Stepwise-Refining Speech Separation Network via Fine-Grained Encoding in High-order Latent Domain: Experiments

 We compare our proposed DPRNN-\emph{SRSSN} and DPTNET-\emph{SRSSN} with state-of-the-art methods for speech separation in noisy and reverberant settings: Chimera++~\cite{WHAM}, Bi-LSTM-TASNET~\cite{WHAMR}, Conv-TASNET~\cite{filterbank, WHAMR}, Learnable fbank~\cite{filterbank}, Cascaded-Bi-LSTM-TASNET~\cite{WHAMR}, DPRNN-TASNET~\cite{MULCAT}, DPTNET-TASNET~\cite{DPTNet}, Nachmani et al.~\cite{MULCAT} and Wavesplit~\cite{wavesplit}.
 Note that Cascaded-Bi-LSTM-TASNET~\cite{WHAMR} is specifically designed to adapt to the noisy and reverberant conditions.

-Table~\ref{tab:comparison_noisy} shows that our DPRNN-\emph{SRSSN} and DPTNET-\emph{SRSSN} outperform other methods by a large margin under noisy and reverberant conditions.
+Table~\ref{tab:comparison_noisy} shows that our DPRNN-\emph{SRSSN} and DPTNET-\emph{SRSSN} outperform other methods without using data augmentation by a large margin under noisy and reverberant conditions.
 In particular, our method performs distinctly better than the cascaded model Cascaded-Bi-LSTM-TASNET~\cite{WHAMR}, which is equipped with the denoising and dereverberation functions.
 It manifests our model is generalized well to the noisy and reverberant conditions without specific design for adaptation.